hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - **NOTE: THIS BELONGS TO THE 'DATABASE' PART OF P1**

-- file types
+- generic file format
+    - description
+        - one which will be recognizable to most software packages
+        - if a software packages does not recognize, file is  update to load
+    - examples
+        - .txt (text): can be loaded by most word processing software
+        - .csv (command seperated values): can be loaded by most spreadsheet software
-    - why use text file (generic file format) instead of using word processed file?
+    - why use text file instead of using word processed file?
         - file size is smaller
             - takes less storage space
             - so, has small processing time